Shuttle/Shuttle.Esb.AmazonSqs/README.md

 # AmazonSqsQueue

-In order to make use of the `AmazonSqsQueue` you will need access to an AWS account or [use a local development implementation](https://stackoverflow.com/questions/2336438/emulating-amazon-sqs-during-development).
+In order to make use of the `AmazonSqsQueue` you will need access to an [Amazon Web Services](https://aws.amazon.com/sqs/) account.
+There are some options for local development which are beyond the scope of this documentation.

 You may want to take a look at [Messaging Using Amazon SQS](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/sqs-apis-intro.html).